 Our analyses so far focus on the channels through which investors affect corporate behavior.
 Our results on the main channel, voting behavior, as well as on other engagement channels show that index funds monitor less than the active funds they are replacing.
 In this section we examine whether this change in monitoring materially affects corporate governance.
 Specifically, we examine firm-level outcomes to see if corporate behavior actually changes.
 Because our measures of corporate behavior are observed at the firm-year frequency, we cannot use our high-dimensional fixed effects specification.
-Thus, we use the differencein-differences specification shown in Equation (1), which allows us to estimate changes in corporate governance policies following exogenous changes in fund ownership.
+Thus, we use the difference-in-differences specification shown in Equation (1), which allows us to estimate changes in corporate governance policies following exogenous changes in fund ownership.

 First, we look at the alignment of incentives between shareholders and firm management.
 Because index funds have less resources and less incentives to increase the share price of the companies they hold, they may exert less effort to ensure corporate managers have incentives to maximize stock price.
 Indeed, the results in Table VI show that index funds are significantly more likely to vote with firm management on agenda items about executive compensation and managerial entrenchment.
-To see whether this voting behavior changes actual firm policies, we examine a variety of managerial incentives including pay-performance sensitivity.

-Table IX Panel A shows the results.
-Column 1 shows that after a firm switches from the Russell 1000 to the Russell 2000 (which leads to an increase in index fund ownership and a decrease in active fund ownership), the sensitivity of management's pay to changes in the stock price falls by an average of 43 log points.
-The drop in pay-performance sensitivity goes along with an increase in total compensation (Column 2), and is driven by an increase in the fraction of cash compensation (and a fall in the fraction of equity-linked compensation, see Column 3).
+To see whether this voting behavior changes actual firm policies, we examine a variety of managerial incentives including pay-performance sensitivity.31 stock price falls by an average of 43 log points.
+The drop in pay-performance sensitivity goes along with an increase in total compensation (column 2) and is driven by an increase in the fraction of cash compensation (and a fall in the fraction of equity-linked compensation; see column 3).
 Importantly, these results are mirrored for firms that switch from the Russell 2000 to the Russell 1000.
 For those firms, pay-performance sensitivity rises, total compensation falls, and the fraction of equity-linked compensation rises.
 In other words, pay-performance sensitivity decreases after an increase in ownership by index funds (and vice versa).